NicholasToon/osticket-prereqs/README.md

 <img src= "https://i.imgur.com/NhggCtk.png"/>
 </p>
-Before pressing continue in osTicket, we will return to the Downloads folder to install HeidiSQL -> After Installation, HeidiSQL will launch (Let it install itself in the C: Drive for ease)
+Before pressing continue in osTicket, we will return to the Downloads folder to install HeidiSQL -> After Installation, HeidiSQL will launch (Let it install itself in the C: Drive for ease, then press next for the remaining options)

 <p>
  <img src= https://i.imgur.com/28qtUOW.png />